svdoever/svdoever.github.io/src/pages/XM_Cloud_and_webconfig_changes.md

 cover_image: cover image for post, accepts a URL.
 The best size is 1000 x 420.
 series: post series name.
 ---

+>Note: I saw that this post was not published yet, but I am sure that I published it before.
+I am not sure what happened, but I am publishing it again.
+I assume the content is still relevant.

 As described in the [XM Cloud developer documentation](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-xm-cloud-build-configuration.html), the file `xmcloud.build.json` in the root of your XM Cloud project repository is used to configure transformation on existing XML files.
 The most important XML file in Sitecore context is the `web.config` file.
 In this blog post, I will describe how to do a transform on the `customErrors` configuration, so we get a more descriptive error message than **Runtime Error** when we are doing development against XM Cloud.